glyptodon/guacamole-docker/README.md

 What is Guacamole?
 ==================

+This image extends the official Guacamole image with LDAP support.

 [Guacamole](http://guac-dev.org/) is a clientless remote desktop gateway.
 It supports standard protocols like VNC and RDP.
 We call it clientless because no plugins or client software are required.